Techtalk

 At first glance quite similar, but on closer inspection both differ in the philosophy of how systems are built:

-Diagramm Yocto Buildroot
+Yocto

 What does Ginzinger work with?

 Ginzinger uses System Builder primarily to generate a large part of the software components for GELin.
 As an in-house embedded Linux distribution, GELin has existed at Ginzinger electronic systems for over ten years.
-Software components are built for exactly one processor architecture - for example the i.MX6 processor series from NXP.
+Software components are built for exactly one processor architecture - for example the i.MX processor series from NXP.

 GELin forms a user-friendly abstraction layer to make the complexity of the system builder and software components easily manageable.